SoftwarePunt/php-delegate-b2b-dgxml/README.md

 ### Notes
 - All text values are automatically transliterated to ASCII-only.
 This solves issues in the Delegate import process, but means special characters cannot be properly represented in the catalogs.
+- You must ensure `GTIN` / `GTINOrderUnit` item values can be parsed as a 64-bit integer, or the Delegate software will fail to import the catalog!